Skip to content

 Together with MMG and our partners, we also made a concerted effort to elevate the technical skills of local people through various initiatives.
 As a result, more than 300 workers completed the formal trade craft and on-the-job training essential to be qualified for higher-level positions, such as surveying, earthworks, and welding.

-Commemorating the commissioning of Las Bambas
+Commemorating the Commissioning of Las Bambas